jimthompson5802/spark-docker-cluster/README.md

 ## Overview

-This repo demonstrates how to run a stand-alone Spark cluster using Docker Containers with `docker-compose` abd `kubernetes`.
+This repo demonstrates how to run a stand-alone Spark cluster using Docker Containers with `docker-compose` and `kubernetes`.
 The work describe here was performed on a MacBook Pro (MacOS 10.14.4) and Docker for Mac (2.0.0.3).

 ![Architecture Overview](./images/architecture_slide.jpg)